AmbryN/mdesign-react/Readme.md

 # MDesign - React Frontend

-Single page application build with React for interacting with a REST API (built with Java Spring).
+Single page application, build with React, for interacting with a REST API, built with Java Spring.

 ## Use case